Here are six ways to get employees talking about what they really feel (and not what they think you want to hear)…

 If this feels “touchy-feely” and not really your style because you’re talking too much about emotions – I understand.
 Try peppering just one or two questions about a specific moment of tension or energy into your next one-on-one.
 I guarantee those one or two questions alone will shed more light on an employee’s level of morale, more than anything else.

 And, keep in mind that touchy-feely isn’t a bad thing.
-The way employees feel about their work affect how well they do their work.
+The way employees feel about their work affects how well they do their work.

 Admit what you think you suck at.